randy3k/radian/README.md

 libreadline.so.6: undefined symbol: PC
 ```

-It may occurr if python and R use different two versions of `libreadline`.
+It may occur if python and R use different two versions of `libreadline`.
 You could try preloading a version of `libreadline.so` first, e.g.,

 ```
 env LD_PRELOAD=/lib64/libreadline.so.6 radian